 Azure Security Center provides unified security management and threat protection across your hybrid cloud workloads.
-While the Free tier offers limited security for your Azure resources only, the Standard tier extends these capabilities to on-premises and other clouds.
-Security Center Standard helps you find and fix security vulnerabilities, apply access and application controls to block malicious activity, detect threats using analytics and intelligence, and respond quickly when under attack.
-You can try Security Center Standard at no cost.
+While the free features offer limited security for your Azure resources only, enabling Azure Defender extends these capabilities to on-premises and other clouds.
+Azure Defender helps you find and fix security vulnerabilities, apply access and application controls to block malicious activity, detect threats using analytics and intelligence, and respond quickly when under attack.
+You can try Azure Defender at no cost.
 To learn more, see the pricing page.

-In this article, you upgrade to the Standard tier for added security and install the Microsoft Monitoring Agent on your virtual machines to monitor for security vulnerabilities and threats.
+In this article, you upgrade to Azure Defender for added security and install the Log Analytics agent on your machines to monitor for security vulnerabilities and threats.

 To get started with Security Center, you must have a subscription to Microsoft Azure.
 If you do not have a subscription, you can sign up for a free account.

-To upgrade a subscription to the Standard tier, you must be assigned the role of Subscription Owner, Subscription Contributor, or Security Admin.
+To enable Azure Defender on a subscription, you must be assigned the role of Subscription Owner, Subscription Contributor, or Security Admin.

 Sign into the Azure portal.

 Security Center – Overview provides a unified view into the security posture of your hybrid cloud workloads, enabling you to discover and assess the security of your workloads and to identify and mitigate risk.
-Security Center automatically enables any of your Azure subscriptions not previously onboarded by you or another subscription user to the Free tier.
+Security Center automatically, at no cost, enables any of your Azure subscriptions not previously onboarded by you or another subscription user.

 Within minutes of launching Security Center the first time, you may see: